 The Emerald Ash Borer (EAB):

-- Arrived in Boulder in 2013, and it’s only a matter of time before it arrives in Denver, if it has not already.
+- Arrived in Boulder in 2013, Broomfield in 2019 and Arvada in 2020.
+It’s only a matter of time before it arrives in Denver, if it hasn’t already.
 Unfortunately, it takes two to four years for signs of EAB infestation to manifest.

 - Has a limited flight range.
 It most commonly travels with humans who are transferring untreated ash tree firewood, chips larger than one inch, or nursery stock.